Novak478/novak478.github.io/_posts/2018-08-09-hondacm450-update1.markdown

 ## Cruise after I just bought it

-Head to 7:48 to see me pin at 70+ mph!
+Head to 7:45 to see me pin it at 70 mph, otherwise it's just a video of me driving around.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SPVsKM-aLsw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>